gituser6hij/unblockchat/README.md

 2. Start the development server: `npm run dev`
 3. Build the app for production: `npm run build`

-You can access BlockChat at `localhost:3000` after running the above commands.
+You can access UnBlockChat at `localhost:3000` after running the above commands.

 ## Contribution

 Contributions are welcome!
-If you would like to contribute to BlockChat, please refer to the [CONTRIBUTING](CONTRIBUTING.md) guidelines.
+If you would like to contribute to UnBlockChat, please refer to the [CONTRIBUTING](CONTRIBUTING.md) guidelines.

 ## Contact